WRECK-d/wreckd-website/content/FAQ/index.md

 Chores and admin.
 WREC'kd hosts grassroots activities for its members.
 We collaborate with people and groups doing cool things!

 ### What events?
-We exist to bring back the classic 'Martini' events, and other recreation in the hills!\
+We exist to bring back the classic 'Martini' events, and for other recreation in the hills!\

 Check out our [fixtures](https://wreckd.runs.nz/fixtures/) page.\

 These look like races?
 There is a start, a finish and an elapsed time.